 The main concern is that elderly people are treated by the Greek healthcare system as an ordinary age-group ignoring their specific needs.
 This behaviour reflects current mindsets which have not really assessed yet this part of patients.
 Nevertheless, current practices demonstrate two major implications.
 The first is that this group does not receive the appropriate healthcare attention and service.
 The usual outcome is (a) repetitive uses of the system since they are not satisfied, and (b gradual increase in the final cost per capita.
 The second implication relates to the service gap that derives from the previous implication.
 There is no special identification and procedures for light care demands of elders.
 There is no careful reception and fair distribution according to their real needs.
 Therefore, they use the main system as any other age-group and spend resources which under circumstances lack from other categories.
-Obviously, since various statistics have demonstrated the increasing number of elders with long term conditions needing long term light care (Appendices D, D2) this by itself, constitutes a market with separate characteristics.
+Obviously, since various statistics have demonstrated the increasing number of elders with long term conditions needing long term light care (Tables 6, 7) this by itself, constitutes a market with separate characteristics.
 Sometimes, this market experiences distortions, in terms of real needs and demands.
-In addition, this emerging market uses an increasing percentage of GDP in terms of their health expenditures (Appendices D1, D2).
-This study focuses on light healthcare issues and do not penetrate in morbidity or disability among elderly.
-The group is the one which demonstrates less frail status; therefore it is less costly to restate them in the community.
-Moreover, the first 10 years of ageing group (age 65-75) is more possible to be active.
+In addition, this emerging market uses an increasing percentage of GDP in terms of their health expenditures (Figure 2, Table 7).